Henrik Lundqvist says he’s scheduled for open-heart surgery | Times Leader

 “(The) last three weeks my focus has shifted from training camp and the upcoming season to my health and what I can and can’t do,” Lundqvist said in announcing the operation.
 “We all have our mountains to climb.
 Staying positive here and set on the road to recovery.”

-A physical after signing with the Washington Capitals led to further tests and his decision not to play this season.
+A physical after signing with the Washington Capitals led to further tests and .
 Washington general manager Brian MacLellan says Lundqvist has had a heart issue all along that he managed and the team expected it to be the same.

 “Our trainer, Jason Serbus, did an unbelievable job,” MacLellan said last week.
 “Our doctors, the cardiologists, the specialists, it kept getting deeper and deeper.
 As we went that far, Henrik got a lot more knowledge of what his situation is and where it’s going and what his risk levels are.”